51Degrees/documentation/src/devicedetection/features/falsepositivecontrol.md

 Set `AllowUnmatched` to false.
 Set `Difference` and `Drift` to 10.

-> I only want exact matches to previously observed User Agents (default configuration).
+> I only want exact matches to previously observed User-Agents (default configuration).

 Set `AllowUnmatched` to false.
 Set `Difference` and `Drift` to 0.
-These settings will mean that a result is only returned if it exactly matches a unique substring from a User Agent that has been included when building the data file.
+These settings will mean that a result is only returned if it exactly matches a unique substring from a User-Agent that has been included when building the data file.

 > If there is no match found then I want the API to assume that the device is a desktop running an unknown operating system.